LucaSarhan/Modelo_Predicao/README.md

 # Frontend

+The login page is a HTML file that allows users to authenticate with the FastAPI service.
+The page has a simple interface where users can enter their username and password.
+When the user clicks the "Login" button, the page sends a POST request to the /login endpoint on the FastAPI service.

 The frontend of the code is a Streamlit application that allows users to interact with the FastAPI service to make predictions.
 The application has a simple interface where users can enter the following information:

 - Date